Chillflex Pro AXP26U338CW

-On a swelteringly hot day, the last thing you want is to turn on your air con, only to be met with a half-hearted waft rather than a refreshing breeze.
+On a swelteringly hot day, the last thing you want is to turn on your air conditioner only to be met with a half-hearted waft rather than a refreshing breeze.
 Our in-depth tests uncover the best portable air conditioners that will keep you cool and comfortable.

 Many free-to-access websites review air conditioners using just one tester, with scores generated based on that individual's preferences.
 These sites may also receive air conditioners free of charge, directly from manufacturers.

 Which? air conditioner tests are different.
 Our test scores are based on measurements and ratings supplied by a full team of experts at our lab, ensuring there is no room for unconscious bias when giving an overall rating.

 We also buy every air conditioner unit that we test and don't accept free samples from PR companies or manufacturers.

 What are Which?
 Best Buy portable air conditioners?

 Which?
 Best Buy air conditioners score highly in our tests for the features that matter the most – how quickly they cool a room, airflow distribution and ease of use.

 To become a Which?
 Best Buy, an air conditioner must achieve a total score of 77% or higher.

 The overall Which? score for each portable air conditioner is shown as a percentage.

 We only take into account the results of our tests, ignoring price completely.
 As a result, all of the air conditioners passing through our lab are tested on the same scale, making it easier for you to compare models on your shortlist.